Popular Action (Peru): Later years

 After AP's second administration, in 1985, the party was defeated by the APRA party, gaining only 6.4 percent of the vote.
-In 1990 AP participated in the elections as a part of the Democratic Front, a center-right coalition headed by Mario Vargas Llosa.
+In 1990, AP participated in the elections as a part of the Democratic Front, a center-right coalition headed by Mario Vargas Llosa.

 In 2000, Víctor Andrés García Belaúnde was selected as the presidential nominee, being the worst general election for AP, gaining only 0.42% of the popular vote.
-Only 3 AP congressman were elected.
+Only three AP congressman were elected.
 As many assume the election was a fraud, Fujimori resigned after the corruption of his government was revealed by the opposition.

 AP member Valentín Paniagua would become President of the Congress in November 2000 for a few days and, after the fall of the Fujimori administration, became the interim President of the Republic, holding office from November 2000 to July 2001.

-At the 8 April 2001 election, the party won 4.2% of the popular vote and 3 out of 120 seats in Congress.
+In the 8 April 2001 election, the party won 4.2% of the popular vote and three out of 120 seats in Congress.

 Likewise, in 2002, regional elections were held for the first time, which aimed to elect Regional Presidents for the 25 departments of Peru.
 In that sense, party participation was quite high (15 political groups).
 In these elections, AP ranked sixth by number of votes.

-For the 2006 national election, the party joined forces with Somos Perú and Coordinadora Nacional de Independientes to form the Frente de Centro coalition.
+For the 2006 national election, the party joined forces with We Are Peru and National Coordinator of Independents to form the Centre Front coalition.
 Paniagua was the presidential candidate, while the vice-presidential candidates belonged to AP's allies.
 The Center Front ended in the fifth place in the national election, with 5.6% of the popular vote.